lzrobots/LearningToCompare_ZSL/README.md

 `CUB_RN.py` will give you ZSL and GZSL performance on CUB with attribute under GBU setting [1].

-`aPY_RN.py` will give you ZSL and GZSL performance on aPY with attribute under GBU setting [1].

-`SUN_RN.py` will give you ZSL and GZSL performance on SUN with attribute under GBU setting [1].

 | Model      |   AwA1 T1    |    u    |    s    |    H    |   CUB T1    |    u    |    s    |    H    |
 |------------|---------|---------|---------|---------|---------|---------|---------|---------|